gyfchong/modern-design-system/README.md

 ## Apps & Packages

-This Turborepo includes the following packages and applications:
+This Modern Design System includes the following packages and applications:

 - `apps/docs`: Component documentation site with Storybook
+- `apps/demo`: A Vite application which imports your components to quickly test compositions in a real world app scenario.
-- `packages/@acme/core`: Core React components
+- `packages/@mds/core`: Core React components
-- `packages/@acme/utils`: Shared React utilities
-- `packages/@acme/tsconfig`: Shared `tsconfig.json`s used throughout the Turborepo
+- `packages/@mds/tsconfig`: Shared `tsconfig.json`s used throughout the Turborepo
-- `packages/eslint-preset-acme`: ESLint preset

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).
 Yarn Workspaces enables us to "hoist" dependencies that are shared between packages to the root `package.json`.
 This means smaller `node_modules` folders and a better local dev experience.
 To install a dependency for the entire monorepo, use the `-W` workspaces flag with `yarn add`.